 Many patios are like bowling alleys.
 Many yards have no delineated areas.
 Some homeowners will build ramadas, patios, gazeboes, and outdoor kitchens.
 All of these add to the hardscape of your property and in our desert homes – the HEAT!!

 I came to the realization years ago that you can create magic out of these scenarios with pots.

 In my first Tucson home, we had a long walkway down the side of the house to the backyard.
-Not wanting to waste any space and shaded by the neighbor’s oleanders, we created sitting areas down this path and separated it with a trellis (made out of concrete reinforcing metal screening) and pots with vines (including a Tombstone Rose, Jasmine, and Tangerine Beauty CrossVine) created an angled trellis that separated the side garden room from the sun-drenched backyard.
+Not wanting to waste any space and lucky enough to be shaded by the neighbor’s oleanders, we created sitting areas down this path.
+Using a trellis made out of concrete reinforcing metal screening and pots with vines (including a Tombstone Rose, Jasmine, and Tangerine Beauty CrossVine) created an angled trellis that separated the side garden room from the sun-drenched backyard.